-The main uncertainty of the theory prediction is due to strong interaction effects.
-At present, the largest error arises from hadronic vacuum polarisation, which, however, forthcoming data from $e^+e^-$ experiments [2] may help reduce.
-Thus in a few years, the subleading hadronic light-by-light contribution might dominate the theory error.
+If forthcoming data from $e^+e^-$ experiments and/or progress in lattice calculations help reduce uncertainties in the HVP, the subleading HLbL contribution would dominate the theory error.
 In present calculations of the HLbL contribution, systematic errors are difficult, if not impossible, to quantify, due to model dependence.
 A new strategy is required to provide a solid estimate of the theory uncertainties and reduce them.
-Lattice QCD is making remarkable progress in this direction, and may play a leading role in this field in the near future [7-13].
-In [14, 15], we have presented the first dispersive description of the HLbL tensor.
+Lattice QCD is making remarkable progress in this direction, and may play a leading role in this field in the near future [13, 14, 15, 16, 17, 18, 19, 20, 21].
+In [22, 23], we have presented the first dispersive description of the HLbL tensor.
 By making use of the fundamental principles of unitarity, analyticity, crossing symmetry, and gauge invariance, we provide an approach that reduces model dependence and allows for a more data-driven determination of the HLbL contribution to $(g-2){\mu}$ .

-Here, we report on a several improvements of our dispersive framework [17-19].
+Here, we report on a several improvements of our dispersive framework [25, 26, 27, 39].
 We have constructed a generating set of Lorentz structures for the HLbL tensor that is free of kinematic singularities and zeros.
 This simplifies significantly the calculation of the HLbL contribution to $(g-2){\mu}$ .
 Within our dispersive formalism, the definitions of both the pion-pole and pion-box topologies are unambiguous.
 By constructing a Mandelstam representation for the scalar functions, we prove that the box topologies coincide with the scalar-QED (sQED) contribution multiplied by pion vector form factors.
 Here we present a numerical evaluation of the pion box using a form factor fit to high-statistics data, in turn using a dispersive representation to analytically continue the time-like data into the space-like region required for the $(g-2){\mu}$ integral and show that this contribution can be calculated with negligible uncertainties.
 We then present a first numerical evaluation of S-wave $\pi\pi$ -rescattering effects, which unitarize the pion-pole contribution to $\gamma^\gamma^ \to \pi\pi$ .
-This constitutes the first step towards a full treatment of the $\gamma^\gamma^ \to \pi\pi$ partial waves [20-22].
-In particular, our calculation settles the role of the pion polarizability, which enters at next-to-leading order in the chiral expansion of the HLbL amplitude [23-25] and has been suspected to produce sizable corrections in [24].
+This constitutes the first step towards a full treatment of the $\gamma^\gamma^ \to \pi\pi$ partial waves [28, 29, 30].
+In particular, our calculation settles the role of the pion polarizability, which enters at next-to-leading order in the chiral expansion of the HLbL amplitude [31, 32, 33] and has been suspected to produce sizable corrections in [32].